 This feature utilizes a new color-processing algorithm and system level enhancements to enable higher brightness while providing truer, more vibrant colors in picture.
-It enables a greater than 50% brightness increase in mid-tone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
+It enables a greater than 50% brightness increase in midtone images, which are common in video and natural scenes, so the projector reproduces images in realistic and true colors.
 If you prefer images with that quality, select On.
 If you don't need it, select Off.

+On is the default and recommended selection for this projector.
 When Off is selected, the Color Temperature function is not available.